Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Greedy Algorithm Analysis for the Online-List Model.

 Like the analysis in \cite{AnandGK12}, we will define a feasible solution for the dual \eqref{dual}, such that this solution corresponds to the schedule created by an online greedy algorithm for the original stochastic scheduling problem.
 Similar greedy algorithms have been used before, both in deterministic and stochastic scheduling on parallel machines, \eg\ in \cite{AA2003,ms2004,muv2006}.

-\section{Greedy Algorithm \& Analysis for the Online-List Model}
+\section{Greedy Algorithm \& Analysis for the Online-List Model.}

 In this section the online-list model is considered.
 Assume without loss of generality that the jobs are presented in the order $1,2\dots,|J|$.
-On any machine $i$, let $H(j,i)$ denote the set of all jobs that have higher priority than $j$ according to their order in non-increasing ratios $w_j/\E[\p_{ij}]$, breaking ties by index.
+On any machine $i$, let $H(j,i)$ denote the jobs that have priority no less than that of job $j$ according to the ratios $w_k/\E[\p_{ik}]$, breaking ties by index.
 That is,